wykydtronik/wykydtronik.github.io-source/source/_posts/Backing-Up-Hexo-Blog-Source-To-Github-Repo.md

 ```

 Everything should deploy fine, check your github page to see if it's broken.
 It might take a second to update.
 Worse comes to worse, it's broken and you can just redeploy from your first workstation, or in my case my laptop.
 Now it's time to see if I can push my local source and get this writeup to update on my laptop without exploding...

+# Merging Conflicts...

+Things are exploding... putting package.json in .gitignore... -update from laptop